stormlightlabs/noteleaf/website/docs/notes/best-practices.md

 **Tag consistently**: Establish a tagging taxonomy early and stick to it.
 Review tags periodically with `noteleaf note tags`.

-**Link liberally**: Reference related notes, tasks, and articles.
-Future features will leverage these connections.
+**Link liberally**: Reference related notes, tasks, and articles using markdown links and references.

 **Short, focused notes**: Better to have many small notes than few giant ones.
 Easier to link and reuse.